shubhra13/FinTech/caseStudy/README.md

 ## `Landscape:`
 ---

-### `Financial technology Domain Acorns belongs to`
+### `Financial technology Domain it belongs to`
 Robo Advisory and micro investment domain.

 ### `Trends and innovations of this domain over the last 5-10 years`

-- ***Niche Robo-Advising forces financial advisors to improve services:*** By 2020, up to $3.7 trillion in assets are expected to be managed with the support of robo-advisory services, Deloitte reports.
-That number will rise to more than $16 trillion by 2025.
+- ***Niche Robo-Advising forces financial advisors to improve services:*** By 2020, up to $3.7 Trillion in assets are expected to be managed with the support of robo-advisory services, Deloitte reports.
+That number will rise to more than $16 Trillion by 2025.

 - ***Cost benefits:*** Customers are enjoying cost benefits, especially when obtaining customized portfolios from Robo advisors.
-Which used to be done by traditional financial advisors with much higher fees
+Which was traditionally financial advisors with a much higher fees

 - ***More use of Artificial Intelligence:*** Enhanced analytics is another benefit of artificial intelligence, making data analysis a breeze and more accurate.
 Thus, delivering personalized financial solutions is now possible by analyzing the data of a customer through social media history and other data.
 2020 will see more use of AI in Robo-advisory and other fintech-related processes and transactions.

 - ***Ease of access:*** With the evolution of smart phones investing app is easily accessable to most of the people.

 ### `Other major companies in this domain`
-Betterment, Wealthfront and Stash
+Three major players in this domain are: Betterment, Wealthfront and Stash

 ## `Results`
 ---
-### `What has been the business impact of this company so far?`
+### `Business impact so far`
-They have more than 4.5 million customers and 1 Billion AUM (Asset Under Management).
+They have more than 4.5 Million customers and 1 Billion AUM (Asset Under Management).
 They have been successful in enagaging younger crowd in the investment arena.

-### `Core metrics that companies in this domain use to measure success?
+### `Core metrics used to measure success?
 How is Acorns performing based on those metrics`

 - ***Acquisition Metrics***
 (*This indicates how many new customers you're managing to onboard.)* ***:***